-The Corporation's Corporate Office, consisting of 16 employees, is responsible for the Corporation's public financial and other reporting and disclosure requirements and for all financial and major business development decisions.
-It also provides each product line with support in establishing budget and strategic plans, developing new products and markets, and with assistance for public relations, financial controls and reporting, legal, tax, human resources and, information technology.
+The Corporation's Corporate Office, consisting of 15 employees, is responsible for the Corporation's public financial and other reporting and disclosure requirements and for all financial and major business development decisions.

-The following table contains a description of management positions, plant locations and other corporate management information as of March 31, 2012.
+The following table contains a description of management positions, plant locations and other corporate management information as of March 31, 2013.